 – High – selenium containing food for cataracts: Selenium, as well as zinc, helps the absorption of other components need for the eyes, such as vitamin E. Seafood provides a great deal of selenium.

 Among the plant foods we have rice, wheat, oats or their derivatives, such as bread or pasta.
 Other food rich in this mineral are: squash, barley, grapes, garlic, peaches, corn, soybean, pistachios, Brazil nuts, asparagus or spinach.

-More information about cataracts and their natural treatment in the listing above.
+More information about cataracts and their natural treatment.